vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - vSphere Virtual Distributed Switch (VDS) Networking with HA proxy for Load Balancing
 - vSphere Virtual Distributed Switch (VDS) Networking with NSX Advanced Load Balancer

-**Note:** The scope of this document is limited to VMware NSX-T Data Center Networking.
+>**Note** The scope of this document is limited to VMware NSX-T Data Center Networking.

 ### vSphere with Tanzu on VMware NSX-T Data Center Networking